 frequently asked questions

-Are kids and dogs allowed at the new location at 32nd & Clay?
+Are kids and dogs allowed at the Garden City Taproom?

 Kids are allowed, but please remember we are Barbarians and our furniture & decor is not kid friendly.
-We are an adult drinking establishment.
+We are an adult drinking establishment; children must be accompanied by a parent at all times.

-Dogs are allowed on the patio only and must be on leash and well-behaved.
+Dogs are allowed inside and outside, but must be on-leash and well-behaved.

 Where can I find your beer around Boise?

 You can find our beer in both of our Taprooms and, occasionally, we will be on draft at a few restaurants or bars in town.
 We are a small brewery operating on a 10 bbl brew system, so most days we just brew enough beer to keep our taprooms supplied.
-Luckily, both taprooms are open seven days a week now!
+Luckily, both Barbarian locations are open 7 days a week.

 Can I buy your beer online?